tarasowski/backend/lambda/002_lambda-execution.md

 * Use `await` to resolve promises // you need to resolve a promise otherwise Lamba will exit with Promise {Pending}
 * Don't use the event loop, everything in it will get lost
 * Work only with promises or promisified functions
+* **Assumptions: Probably it doesn't even go into the next tick of the event loop.
+So there is no way to send something into the event loop for processing.
+That needs to be checked!!!**

 ```js